 The third patient education method on our list is video and multimedia resources.
 Examples of this option include animated videos that explain an illness or how to avoid an illness, patient testimonials (real patients who are sharing their stories to inspire others), instructional videos for medical devices (such as how to use an inhaler or glucometer), and more.

 Videos and other forms of multimedia are very accessible, making them a great way to enhance engagement and clarity with patients.
-For best results, you must keep your videos short and focused to maintain that attention and give patients the best chance at fully grasping what they’re watching.
+For best results, keep your videos short and focused to maintain that attention and give patients the best chance at understanding what they’re watching.

-As with the other options, it is also important to use clear and simple language so that you don’t risk losing anyone during the presentations.
+As with the other options, it is also important to use clear language to avoid losing anyone during the presentations.
 For accessibility, it is also necessary to include subtitles.

 4. In-Person Workshops and Support Groups

-Another couple of classic methods of patient education are in-person workshops and support groups.
-These will not only create a sense of community among patients, but the interaction with one another and with healthcare professionals will provide a “hands-on” learning experience that should have a more lasting effect than simply reading about their situation.
+Other classical methods of patient education are in-person workshops and support groups.
+These will not only create a sense of community among patients, but the interaction with one another and with HCPs will provide a “hands-on” learning experience that will have a lasting effect vs simply reading about their situation.

-There are support groups for any number of illnesses, but a very common one is cancer.
-These can provide emotional support for patients, they can allow individuals to share nutrition tips, and they encourage treatment discussions.
-There are also caregiver workshops, which will educate individuals on who to look after their loved ones.
+There are support groups for many illnesses, but a common one is cancer.
+These support groups provide emotional support for patients, allow individuals to share nutrition tips, and encourage treatment discussions.
+There are also caregiver workshops, which educate individuals on how to look after their loved ones.

-Some of the best practices for workshops and support groups are to keep the group sizes manageable (this will allow for proper discussions and personalized advice), to ensure that the facilitators are well-trained and empathetic, and to provide written or digital resources for participants to take home after.
+Some of the best practices for workshops and support groups are to keep the group sizes manageable as this will allow for proper discussions and personalized advice.
+Also ensure the facilitators are well-trained and empathetic, and to provide written or digital resources for participants to take home afterwards.

 5. Social Media Campaigns

 The final patient education method of this list comes in the form of social media, which can be an incredible tool if you use it well.
-You can make it as simple as sharing myth-busting posts (for example, dispelling common healthcare misconceptions or fears) or creating peer support through the use of hashtags, or a bit more in-depth (but just as manageable), like running awareness month campaigns (like Breast Cancer Awareness Month of Mental Health Month) and organizing Live Q&A sessions online.
-Or, keep it simple and repost the videos that you might’ve created for your patients!
+These can be as simple as sharing myth-busting posts (for example, dispelling common healthcare misconceptions or fears) or creating peer support through the use of hashtags.
+They can also be more in-depth (but just as manageable), like running awareness month campaigns (like Breast Cancer Awareness Month of Mental Health Month) and organizing Live Q&A sessions online.

 The name of the game with social media campaigns is raising awareness and driving engagement for important topics.
-If you do this, you will gain a following and be able to use your social media channels to not only educate patients, but to also point them to additional resources.
+Once there is engagement, these social media channels can more aptly be used to educate patients and point them to additional resources.

 The team at CTC is skilled at patient education projects, with many already under our belt.
 If you are looking for support on your next patient education initiative, don’t hesitate to reach out to us.
 We’ll even offer you a free quote, which you’ll have back in just two days!
 And, we’ll plant 10 verified trees on your behalf in an area of Cariboo, B.C. decimated by recent wildfires.